OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 ### Second layer service

-A second layer service has only one instance in a cloud provider, and a one to many relationship with the deployments it holds.
+A second layer service has only one instance in a logical partition in a cloud provider (i.e. one per region, one per project), and a one to many relationship with the deployments it holds.
 Examples include:

 * AWS Lambdas
 * AWS App Runner